Frequently Asked Questions

 A If a place is offered to an applicant and that place is declined, a new application will be required for future admission consideration.
 Any priority status may be forfeited.

 A Yes.
-If there is space and if the applicant is qualified, preference is given to members of Annunciation Greek Orthodox Cathedral, other Orthodox, siblings, alumni, legacies and children of faculty members.
+If there is space and if the applicant is qualified, preference is given to members of Annunciation Greek Orthodox Cathedral, other Orthodox families, siblings, alumni, legacies and children of faculty members.

 A Yes.
 It is imperative that each family finds the right match or “fit” for their children.
 Visiting other independent schools’ campuses and websites will assist parents in their search.
 The Houston Area Independent Schools – Admissions Directors website is a great place to begin.
 Visit www.houstonprivateschool.org.